 Glenn Elston OAM

-For the past 13 years, He has also co-presented WALKING WITH SPIRITS, a celebration of the ancient Aboriginal tradition of Corroboree at Malkgulumbu (Beswick Falls), and produced two major tours through Northern Australia.
+For the past 16 years, he has also co-presented Walking with Spirits, a celebration of the ancient Aboriginal tradition of Corroboree at Malkgulumbu (Beswick Falls) and produced two major tours through Northern Australia.

-Glenn also presented indigenous performer Noel Tovey’s LITTLE BLACK BASTARD at the 2010 Edinburgh Festival where it received six five star reviews.
-In 2014 the Melbourne City Council presented Glenn with a MELBOURNE AWARD for Contribution to Melbourne’s Profile by an Individual.
+In 2014 the Melbourne City Council presented Glenn with a Melbourne Award for Contribution to Melbourne’s Profile by an Individual.

 Since 2016, Glenn has been producing and directing in London’s Royal Botanic Gardens Kew.
 Productions include The Wind in the Willows, Tinkerbell and The Dream Fairies, Godspell – The Musical and Alice in Wonderland.